Table of Contents

 In the Hosted Graphite UI, navigate to Alerts => Graphite Alerts to create a new alert.
 Name the alert, add a query to the alerting metric field, and add a description of what this alert is:

-Then select the Alert Criteria tab to set a threshold, and select a notification channel.
-The default notification channel will be the email you used to sign up for the Hosted Graphite account, but you can easily configure channels for Slack, PagerDuty, Microsoft Teams, OpsGenie, custom webhooks and more.
+Then, select the Alert Criteria tab to set a threshold, and select a notification channel.
+The default notification channel will be the email you used to sign up for the Hosted Graphite account.
+Still, you can easily configure channels for Slack, PagerDuty, Microsoft Teams, OpsGenie, custom webhooks and more.
 See the Hosted Graphite docs for more details on notification channels:

 Conclusion

-Monitoring email campaigns enables tracking of key metrics (open rates, click-through rates, conversions) to assess the effectiveness of email campaigns.
-It also helps gauge recipient interaction, allowing businesses to understand how well their emails resonate with the audience and provides insights into the impact of email campaigns on desired actions, such as purchases or sign-ups.
+Monitoring email campaigns enables tracking key metrics (open rates, click-through rates, conversions) to assess their effectiveness.
+It also helps gauge recipient interaction, allowing businesses to understand how well their emails resonate with the audience and providing insights into the impact of email campaigns on desired actions, such as purchases or sign-ups.

-Using tools like dashboards and alerts will complement your data by providing real-time visualization, proactive identification of issues, historical trend analysis, and facilitating informed decision-making, all of which are essential for maintaining a robust and efficient infrastructure.
+Tools like dashboards and alerts will complement your data by providing real-time visualization, proactive identification of issues, historical trend analysis, and facilitating informed decision-making, all essential for maintaining a robust and efficient infrastructure.